Medically reviewed on Oct 31, 2018

-Afatinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer or NSCLC that has certain types of abnormal epidermal growth factor receptor (EGFR) genes in patients who have not received any treatments for cancer that has already spread to other parts of the body. afatinib is also used to treat patients with metastatic squamous NSCLC after receiving medicines containing platinum that did not work well.
+Afatinib is used to treat metastatic (cancer that has already spread) non-small cell lung cancer (NSCLC) that has certain types of abnormal epidermal growth factor receptor (EGFR) genes in patients who have not received any treatments for cancer that has already spread to other parts of the body.
+Afatinib is also used to treat patients with metastatic squamous NSCLC who have received medicines containing platinum but did not work well.

 Before Using afatinib